-Properties acquired by NARPS for the purposes of social housing are recognised as inventories in accordance with IAS 2.
-Rental income arising from operating leases on inventory property is accounted for on a straight line basis over the lease term.
+Properties acquired by NARPS for the purposes of social housing were recognised as inventories in accordance with IAS 2 until 28 September 2019.
+On this date, the properties transferred to investment properties and subsequently are accounted for in line with IAS 40.
+Rental income arising from operating leases on investment properties is accounted for on a straight line basis over the lease term.

-2.24 Non-controlling interests in subsidiaries
+2.25 Non-controlling interests in subsidiaries